amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 ```

 The reader should by now be able to read this code and understand what's going on.
 We have already done the bulk of the work together here.
 Though there are some notable things that I would like to mention:
 1. `self.backbone` returns a total of 3 feature maps because we passed the `out_indices=(2, 3, 4)`.
 As to how?
-This comes from `TIMM`.
+This comes from `timm`.
 2. I have not explained what a `HeadNet` is.
 It is basically a custom head that takes the final outputs of the `BiFPN` network and either returns a class or bounding box coordinates.
 The `self.class_net` and `self.box_net` together represent the Box Prediction Net as in `fig-1`.

 ## Conclusion
 I truly believe that it wasn't easy to understand how to implement `EfficientDet`s in Tensorflow or PyTorch.
 The official implementation exists [here](https://github.com/google/automl/tree/master/efficientdet) and the PyTorch version is [here](https://github.com/rwightman/efficientdet-pytorch).

-Thanks to [Ross Wightman](https://twitter.com/wightmanr) for his wonderful work in providing us a PyTorch implementation of EfficientDet.
-It really makes things super easy.
+Thanks to [Ross Wightman](https://twitter.com/wightmanr) for his wonderful work in providing us with a PyTorch implementation of the **EfficientDet** network.
+It really makes things super easy for the native PyTorch users.

-Something I have realised when we are doing something like:
+Something I have realised during this exercise, is that, when we are doing something like:

 ```python
-from effdet import get_efficientdet_config, EfficientDet

-config = get_efficientdet_config('efficientdet_d0')
+from effdet import get_efficientdet_config, EfficientDet config = get_efficientdet_config('efficientdet_d0')
 efficientdet = EfficientDet(config)
 output = efficientdet(inputs)
 ```

-When we are merely using someone's library it is hard to appreciate the hard work that the author has put into making things so simple for us.
-In doing this exercise of going through the source code and to actually find and validate it with the Tensorflow official implementation, I have tremendous respect for Ross and his work.
+When we are merely using the library, it is hard to appreciate the hard work that the author has put into making things so simple for us.
+In doing this exercise of going through the source code and to try and explain it to everyone, I have noticed the minor details and have tremendous appreciation for Ross's hard work.
+So, thanks so much Ross!
+And of course to the authors of the **EfficientDet** for open sourcing the implementation in Tensorflow.

 I hope that in today's blog post I have been able to explain how to implement `EfficientDet`s in Code and take away all the confusion and doubt in case you had any.